formatechnologies/models/research/deeplab/README.md

 * last_layers_contain_logits_only (assumes initialize_last_layer=false)
   * true: the last layer contains the logits only (use this if you have a different number of classes)
   * false: the last layer contains logits, image pooling, aspp, concat_projection, decoder, meta_architecture
+    * TODO: train from scratch (backbone weights only) with learn rate = 0.007 -> fine tune learn rate 0.0001
 * last_layer_gradient_multiplier
 * slow_start_step
 * slow_start_learning_rate